PAWS FOR REFLECTION

 I came across some interesting quotes and thoughts on social media recently about how saying you are “finding” yourself isn’t exactly accurate.
 Those of us truly looking within our hearts and minds to become the best version of ourselves – are not lost.
 We are simply trying to remember who we were before the world got its hands on us.

-In the past year and a half, I have been quite dedicated to rescuing stray cats, getting them medical attention and fostering them until I could find them homes.
+In the past few years, I have been quite dedicated to rescuing stray cats, getting them medical attention and fostering them until I could find them homes.
 To date I have rescued and re-homed 10 cats, and I hope to continue.
 But that isn’t really the point of this reflection.

-Several months ago, it was brought to my attention that I was being attacked on social media by my ex-husband’s current wife.
-Of course, she wasn’t going to mention me by name, but a trusted friend summarized the content.
-I certainly won’t waste my time acknowledging the petty digs and comments made by people who banded to her side and have never met me, nor heard the actual truth or context.
-However, one thing mentioned did resonate.
+Several months ago, it was brought to my attention that I was being attacked on social media by the woman who married my ex.
+I certainly won’t waste my time acknowledging the petty digs and comments made by people who banded to her side and have never met me, however, one thing did resonate.

-While I still have no idea what prompted this most recent attack of me on social media – I will now get back to my point.
-According to the current wife, “all I have in my life is cats” and on some level I should be ashamed and pitied for that.
-(And my personal favorite, I was trying to use the cats to get him back…oh my).
-The impression was also left that my ex couldn’t care less about the cats – but he and I both know the truth on that one.
+According to her, “all I have in my life is cats” and on some level, I should be ashamed and pitied for that.
 Obviously, the source reeks of insecurity, but it’s not an uncommon stigma to look down on “cat ladies” or people who actively work and bond with animals in their lives.

 It’s ridiculous and ignorant to assume someone’s life isn’t fulfilling simply because they do not value or prioritize the same things that you do.
 It is also maddening that somehow it became a competition between women who have children and women who chose not to or cannot have them for a multitude of reasons.
 Not every woman without children cares about animals, and not all animal lovers use them as a substitute for a child we never had.